The best sales to shop today: Peloton, Yeti, Beast Health and more | CNN Underscored

-Today, you’ll find a deal on the Peloton Original Exercise Bike, a discounted drinking fountain for cats and savings on Burrow furniture.
+Today, you’ll find a deal on the Original Peloton Bike, a discounted drinking fountain for cats and savings on Burrow furniture.
 All that and more below.

 $165 $132 at Beast Health